-On the other hand, as the (amazing!) progress in number theory in 20th century has shown, it is the Euler's formulation which has far-fetched generalizations.
+On the other hand, as the (amazing!) progress in number theory in 20th century has shown, it is Euler's formulation which has far-fetched generalizations.
 Moreover, nowadays we know that either one of these formulations is an almost immediate corollary of the other!

-Summing up: the Euler's approach shows that studying divisors of numbers in a quadratic sequence uncovers "hidden symmetries" in the answers.
+Summing up: Euler's approach shows that studying divisors of numbers in a quadratic sequence uncovers "hidden symmetries" in the answers.
 Moreover, in what follows Legendre's formulation does not play any role.

-For people who are already fluent with the Legendre's formulation, to make it easier to switch the gear to the Euler's one we discuss interconnections between these formulations in the Appendix on p.
-165. (For the readers interested only in the Langlands program: since we use the topics discussed in this appendix in just a few very optional remarks, it may be safely skipped-unless you want to find more about Quadratic Reciprocity.)
+For people who are already fluent with Legendre's formulation, to make it easier to switch gears to Euler's we discuss interconnections between these formulations in the Appendix on p.
+205. (For the readers interested only in the Langlands program: since we use the topics discussed in this appendix in just a few very optional remarks, it may be safely skipped-unless you want to find more about Quadratic Reciprocity.)